s2005/mcp-test/README.md

 ## Configuration

-### Tips Content
+### Content Configuration

-The server loads learning tips from a JSON file that can be specified in two ways:
+The server loads all content (tips, greetings, prompts) from a JSON configuration file that can be specified in two ways:

 1. **Command-line argument** (takes precedence)
 2. **Environment variable** (fallback option)

+The content is managed by the `ContentManager` class which provides a centralized API for accessing all externalized content.

 #### Command-Line Arguments